15 minutes, 500 yen to Hamamatsucho Station

 |Limousine buses to Haneda Airport depart Tokyo Station every 30 to 60 minutes.
 Depending on the traffic situation, the one way journey usually takes between 40 and 55 minutes and costs 950 yen.|

-Above fees refer to transportation to/from the international terminal.
-Fees to the domestic terminals may be slightly higher.
+Above fees refer to transportation to/from terminal 3.
+Fees to terminals 1 and 2 may be slightly higher.
 The fees and schedules are subject to change.
 For the current yen exchange rate, click here.

 Some international flights arrive and depart in the early morning (between 4am and 6am) and the late evening (between 10pm and 2am).
 Travelers with flights arriving after 10pm or departing before 7am should note that public transportation to/from central Tokyo does not run 24 hours and are advised to use a hotel at the airport.
 Taxis remain available, but are a relatively expensive option with fares to central Tokyo costing between around 6,000 (Shinagawa area) and 11,000 (Ikebukuro area) yen in the late evening and early morning.

 The Tokyo Monorail and Keikyu Railways stop operation shortly after midnight.
 The last services still provide a connection to the JR Yamanote Line at Hamamatsucho Station and Shinagawa Station respectively, from where the Yamanote Line can take you to most of Tokyo's main districts, including Shinjuku, Shibuya, Ikebukuro and Tokyo Station by around 1am.
 But note that many hotels do not allow late-hour check-ins.

-Airport bus companies operate a few late-night connections from Haneda Airport's international terminal to various places in Tokyo and Yokohama until around 2am, but note that they are more expensive than buses departing before midnight (typically twice the regular fare).
-Places connected by these late-night buses include Tokyo Station, Ginza, Akihabara, Shinjuku, Shibuya, Ikebukuro, Shinagawa and Yokohama Station.
+Airport bus companies operate a few late-night connections from Haneda Airport's terminal 3 to various places in Tokyo and Yokohama until around 2am, but note that they are more expensive than buses departing before midnight (typically twice the regular fare).

-The first connections to the airport by the Tokyo Monorail and Keikyu Railways arrive at the international terminal around 5:15 and 5:30 respectively, while early morning buses from central Tokyo and Yokohama start arriving around 4:30.
-Places connected by these early-morning buses include Tokyo Station, Ginza, Akihabara, Shinjuku, Shibuya, Ikebukuro, Shinagawa and Yokohama Station.
+The first connections to the airport by the Tokyo Monorail and Keikyu Railways arrive at terminal 3 around 5:15 and 5:30 respectively, while early morning buses from central Tokyo and Yokohama start arriving around 4:30.